Published by FutureTecEra

 Example:

 “I’m creating a short educational video for small business owners who are new to AI.
-Please write a clear one-minute introduction that explains how AI can support daily planning without sounding too technical.”
+Please write a clear one-minute introduction that explains how AI can assist with daily planning without sounding too technical.”

 In this example, the AI knows the audience, the format, the topic, and the tone.
-That makes the result easier to guide.
+That makes the response clearer to guide.

 Use a Clear Sequence for Complex Tasks

-When a task has several parts, avoid placing everything into one long confusing prompt.
-A clear sequence helps the AI follow the logic of the request and gives you more control over the output.
+When a task has several parts, avoid placing everything into one long, confusing prompt.
+A clear sequence allows the AI to follow the logic of the request and gives you more control over the output.

 Example: